 What is a DMARC Record, and What is it Used for?

 A DMARC record is a DNS record used to help prevent email spoofing.
 DMARC stands for “Domain-based Message Authentication, Reporting, and Conformance.”

 DMARC works by combining SPF and DKIM authentication.
-It uses both methods to verify that an email message is actually from the person who claims to have sent it.
+It uses both methods to verify an email message from the person who claims to have sent it.

 To use DMARC, you must first have both SPF and DKIM set up and working on your domain.
 Once you have done this, you can then create a DMARC record.

 A DMARC record contains two essential parts: a policy and a report address.
 The policy specifies what should happen if an email fails authentication.
 The report address is where you will receive reports about any email that fails authentication.